supurekku/Supurekku/_posts/2017-11-11-open-commnuity.md

 title: Supurekku Commnunity Sets Up Now
 tags: [Announcement, Markdown]
 ---
-Supurekku Commnunity sets up in 2017-11-11, it is technnical community for friends.
+Supurekku Commnunity sets up in 2017-11-11, it is a technnical community for friends.
 The core spirit of this community is like:

-* Friendship
+* **Friendship**
 * Innovative
 * Cooperative